 Prepare stories that illustrate times when you have successfully solved problems or performed memorably.

 During the interview, if you are not sure how to answer the question, ask for clarification.
-Then be sure to include these points in your answer:
+Then use the STAR technique, being sure to include these points in your answer:

 - A specific situation

 - The tasks that needed to be done

 - The action you took